uuhan/rvb/README.md

 ## Rust Bindings To V8

-Aims to become the best bridge between Rust & V8 ;)
+Aims to be the best bridge between Rust & V8 ;)

 NB: This crate assumes you have a pre-compiled v8 installed in your os, and with pkg-config support: